justinleetyler/justinleetyler.github.io/devotions.md

 ¶ The Benediction

 Live simply, expect little, give much.
-Fill your life with love, seek sunshine.
+Fill your life with love, scatter  sunshine.
 Forget self.
 Think of others, and do as you would be done by.

    -or-